UK trial told Murdoch ex-editor Coulson is honest and straightforward

 Three former senior journalists have admitted the phone-hacking conspiracy and Glenn Mulcaire, a private eye paid large sums by the paper, has pleaded guilty to carrying out the phone-hacking, including tapping the voicemails of missing 13-year-old schoolgirl Milly Dowler who was later found murdered.

-Revelations of the hacking of her phone in July 2011 provoked a public furore which led Murdoch to close down the 168-year-old paper and prompted Cameron to order an inquiry into press ethics.
+Revelations of the hacking of her phone in July 2011 provoked a public furor which led Murdoch to close down the 168-year-old paper and prompted Cameron to order an inquiry into press ethics.

 The court has been told how journalists on the paper believed Dowler might have sought work at a factory in Telford, central England, based on a message wrongly left on her phone by a recruitment agency, which the News of the World had accessed.